Skip to main content

 (e) Water volume requirement, source of water, treatment, quantity of any discharge and names of receiving streams.

-(2) The applicant shall describe, in as much detail as is available at the time of submission of the application, the construction method, site preparation and reclamation method, materials, color and texture of surfaces, and dimensions of all facility components, including the following:
+(4) Describe, in as much detail as is available at the time of submission of the application, relevant information as to the construction method, site preparation and reclamation method, materials, color and texture of surfaces, dimensions, and structures included to assure safe operation of all facility components.
+Examples of relevant information include:

 (a) Electric power generation plant or wind-powered electric generation turbines, including towers and foundations.